Eye Problems Caused by Diabetes

 What is glaucoma?

 People with diabetes are 2 times more likely to develop glaucoma than those without diabetes.
 Glaucoma is an eye disease that damages the optic nerve, which is like a “cable” that connects the eye to the brain.
 Glaucoma can lead to gradual vision loss and is the second leading cause of blindness worldwide.
 There are often no early symptoms or warning signs of glaucoma.
-It is treated with eye drops.2
+Glaucoma has no cure, but it can be treated and managed by eye drops.2

 What is diabetic retinopathy?

 The retina is the inner lining of the back of the eye.
 It senses light and connects to the optic nerve to send signals to the brain, which is how you see.
 Diabetes damages the blood vessels that feed the retina, causing a condition known as diabetic retinopathy.
 About 1 in 3 people with diabetes who are 40 and older have at least some signs of diabetic retinopathy.
-Diabetic retinopathy is the leading cause of blindness in adults in the United States.1,2
+Diabetic retinopathy is the leading cause of blindness in U.S. adults.1,2

 What is dry eye disease?

 Dry eye disease is just like it sounds.
-The surface of the eye becomes dry, and this can lead to vision problems.
-Up to half of those with diabetes develop chronic dry eye.
+Diabetes can disrupt the production of tears, the chemical makeup of tears, and the ability for tears to stick to the surface of the eye.
+This causes the surface of the eye to become dry and can lead to vision problems.
+Studies have found that more than half of people with diabetes develop chronic dry eye.
 People with diabetes, glaucoma, and peripheral neuropathy are more likely to also have dry eye disease.4

 What is diabetic macular edema?